dgroomes/wickdb-playground/README.md

     instead, then I can depend on it with a path that will always work: `wickdb`.
 * Implement everything!
 * Write all ZIP area records to the wickdb datastore
-* Parameterize the wickdb log level as a program argument.
+* DONE Parameterize the wickdb log level as a program argument.
 Debug logs don't work well for a first demo

 ## Reference